apple/coremltools/docs-guides/source/faqs.md

 You can use PyTorch's quantization APIs directly, and then convert the model to Core ML.
 However, the converted model performance may not be optimal.
 The PyTorch API default settings (symmetric asymmetric quantization modes and which ops are quantized) are not optimal for the Core ML stack and Apple hardware.
 If you use the Core ML Tools `coremltools.optimize.torch` APIs, as described in [Training-Time Quantization](data-dependent-quantization), the correct default settings are applied automatically.

+## Use a compiled model for faster initialization

+If your model initialization in python takes a long time, use a *compiled* Core ML model ([CompiledMLModel](https://apple.github.io/coremltools/source/coremltools.models.html#coremltools.models.CompiledMLModel)) rather than  [MLModel](https://apple.github.io/coremltools/source/coremltools.models.html#coremltools.models.model.MLModel) for making predictions.
+For large models, using a compiled model can save considerable time in initializing the model.
+For details, see [Using Compiled Python Models for Prediction](model-prediction.md#using-compiled-python-models-for-prediction).